 COMPUTER SCIENCE ONLINE ASSOCIATE DEGREE PROGRAMS

-The transfer-friendly Associate of Science in Computer Science program at Franklin University also accepts up to 69% transfer credits from college-level courses.
+The transfer-friendly Associate of Science in Computer Science program at Franklin University also accepts up to 69% of transfer credits from college-level courses.
 This means cutting the average two-year time-to-completion and reducing the costs of an associate degree!

-Franklin University is known as a “university built for busy adults” and, thus, its online computer science degree program attracts working professionals, too.
+Franklin University is known as a “university built for busy adults,” and thus, its online computer science degree program attracts working professionals, too.
 The courses in the associate in computer science program can be accessed online anytime, anywhere.
 Examples include:

 - object-oriented programming,

 - computer organization,

 Students must complete a practicum to earn the associate in computer science degree, and it’s designed to improve their soft skills, including problem-solving.
 This is among the most affordable computer science associate degree programs, too, with 67% less tuition than the national average.

 Southern New Hampshire University

 SNHU’s Associate of Science in Computer Science program has a 60-credit curriculum, but prospective students can transfer up to 45 college-level credits.
 Students with IT certifications, such as CompTIA, Thinkful, and Cisco, can also get credit toward their computer science associate degree.

 While the 100% online associate degree program has an average two-year completion rate, the generous transfer credit policy can cut it short by 50% in many cases.
 Applicants will also find the no standardized test scores and application fee policies in their favor.
 Acceptance decisions to the online associate program are made on a rolling basis.